superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ### Data Ingestion Evaluation

-After we evaluate our model’s performance using benchmarks, and optionally fine-tune it on the language of our domain, we can then configure data ingestion into our semantic retrieval store (vector store).
+After we evaluate our model’s performance using benchmarks, and (optionally) fine-tune it on the language of our domain, we can then configure data ingestion into our semantic retrieval store (vector store).
 Various vector databases offer index configurations (of whatever index types the database supports) to influence and enhance the retrieval quality.
 Common index types include Flat (Brute Force), LSH (Locality Sensitive Hashing), HNSW (Hierarchical Navigable Small World), and IVF (Inverted File Index).
 Here's one such example, based on HNSW <a href="[https://qdrant.tech](https://qdrant.tech/documentation/tutorials/retrieval-quality/)" rel="nofollow">retrieval-quality</a>.

-cop: Evaluating the effect of these variables means observing and measuring how changes in chunk size, chunk overlap, and text splitting strategy impact the performance and effectiveness of data ingestion.

-To evaluate ingestion, we need to focus on how changes in related variables affect ingestion outcomes.
+To evaluate data ingestion, we need to observe and measure how changes in related variables affect ingestion outcomes.
 For example:
-* **Chunk size** - the size of each data segment, and depends on the token limit of our embedding model.
+* **Chunk size** - the size of each data segment, which depends on the token limit of our embedding model.
 Chunk size substantially determines data granularity and the contextual understanding of the data, which impacts the precision, recall, and relevancy of our results.
 * **Chunk overlap** - the extent to which data points of events are shared by adjacent data chunks.
 Overlap helps with retention of context information in chunks, but should be paired with strategies like deduplication and content normalization to eradicate adverse effects (redundancy or inconsistency).
 * **Chunking/Text splitting strategy** - the process of data splitting and further treatment, based on both data type (e.g. html, markdown, code, or pdf, etc.) and nuances of your use-case.
-For example, summarization use-cases might split segments based on chapters or paragraphs; a legal document assistant might section docs based on headings and subsections; a medical literature assistant might split docs based on sentence boundaries or key concepts.
+For example, summarization use-cases might split segments based on chapters or paragraphs; a legal document assistant may section docs based on headings and subsections; a medical literature assistant might split docs based on sentence boundaries or key concepts.

 Utilities like [ChunkViz](https://chunkviz.up.railway.app/) help visualize different chunk splitting strategies on different chunk sizes and chunk overlaps.